Skip to main content

 This web app is amazing for getting your classroom under control.
 Assign scores to your students in just a few minutes set up.

-Students can get scores for answering correctly, handing in homework on time, being nice in class, etc. You choose.
-They can also lose points for being disrespectful, forgetting their textbook, and so on.
+You choose.
+Students can get scores for answering correctly, completing homework on time, being excellent in class, etc. They can also lose points for disrespect, forgetting their textbook, etc.

 You can also play games with it and make a competition out of your lesson.
-Beware not to punish your students to fast by withholding points.
-This might become an issue later on.
-Students won’t dare to speak up anymore.
+Beware not to punish your students too quickly by withholding points.
+This might become an issue later on, and students won’t dare speak up anymore.

 10. Too noisy

-When you want your students to be quiet, you can use the app Too Noisy.
-Open it on you iPad and make sure your students can see it.
+This app is a classroom management tool, you can use the app Too Noisy to keep the volume of the class down.
+Open it on your iPad and make sure your students can see it.
 You might want to connect your screen to the projector or computer.

 Challenge your students to keep the needle of the noise meter out of the red part.
 This app might come in handy to keep students quiet during group work.

-Another way to use it is to help yourself from speaking too loud.
-If you have to raise your voice, this means that the class is too loud.
-You can tell your students you won’t speak louder so they know they have to lower the murmuring in order to understand the teacher.
+Another way to use it is to prevent yourself from speaking too loud.
+If you have to raise your voice, this means that the class is too noisy.
+You can tell your students you won’t talk louder so they know they have to lower the murmuring in order to understand the teacher.

 11. Classroom timer

-The timer looks more fun than the timer in “Classroom Screen”.
-The apps shows you an alarm clock where time is ticking away.
+The timer looks more fun than the timer in “Classroom Screen.”
+The app shows you an alarm clock where time is ticking away.

 12. Random fact of the day

 This is a fun app you can use to kill a dead moment.
-Just open this app and show it to your students on the big screen.
+Open this app and show it to your students on the big screen.

-Talk about the fact with your students.
-Who didn’t know it and who had already heard of it?
-Some facts are really funny and some others are very interesting and informative.
-If you do this the first 3 minutes of every lesson, students will go home with some extra knowledge.
+Talk about the facts with your students.
+Who didn’t know it, and who had already heard of it?
+Some facts are hilarious, and some others are exciting and informative.
+If you do this for the first 3 minutes of every lesson, students will go home with some extra knowledge.
 They will even explain it to their parents and brag about it.
 Well, I would!

 13. Wheel decide

-Sometimes it’s very quiet in the classroom when you ask a question.
+Sometimes it’s hushed in the classroom when you ask a question.
 That’s because nobody wants to answer, knows the answer or they are just lazy.
-On the other hand, you have students that are always raising their hand.
+On the other hand, you have students constantly raising their hands.

-use “Decide Wheel” to randomly pick out students.
-You can even use it for other difficult decisions or for games.
+You can use the “Decide Wheel” to randomly select students.
+You can also use it to make other difficult decisions or for games.

-Change the words on the wheel into names, questions, calculation, terms or translations.
+Change the words on the wheel into names, questions, calculations, terms, or translations.
 Spin the wheel and let students solve the question or calculation.

 14. 100+ buttons and sounds